 The Growth of Laser Eye Surgery

-Just a few years ago, the outlook for Laser Eye Surgery seemed somewhat bleak.
+Just a few years ago, the outlook for Laser Eye Surgery looked somewhat bleak.

-Consumer watchdog Which? had published a report that highlighted deep and widespread problems among clinics, from insufficient advice and hot-air promises to deceiving prices and unrealistic claims.
+Consumer watchdog Which? published a report highlighting deep and widespread problems among clinics, from inadequate advice and hot-air promises to deceiving prices and wildly unrealistic claims.

 But the report was fair and comprehensive.
-And whereas it revealed that this may be the case for some Laser Eye Surgery clinics, it also showed it wasn’t a reflection of the many other private and independent clinics that do fair and honourable work.
+And whereas it did reveal this is the case for some Laser Eye Surgery clinics, it also clearly showed it wasn’t a reflection of the whole landscape, particularly the many private and independent clinics that do just and honourable work.

-So, rather than being put off the idea of surgery, people instead took heed and became better informed.
-And as a result, Laser Eye Surgery — thankfully for the thousands who work in the industry and the millions who can benefit from the treatment — has only grown bigger and stronger.
+So rather than putting people off the idea of Laser Eye Surgery, they instead took heed and became much better informed.
+As a result, Laser Eye Surgery — thankfully for the thousands who work in the industry and the millions who can benefit from the treatment — has only grown stronger and better.

 A new report (this time not by Which?) has revealed just how much the industry is booming.
 The Global LASIK Eye Surgery Market Research Report shows that the market is set to continue its astonishing growth year on year until at least 2022.
-It also looks at what exactly is driving all the growth.
+Interestingly, it also reveals what exactly is driving all this growth.

 Who’s having all the Laser Eye Surgery?

-The types of people having Laser Eye Surgery often range from a 21-year-old athlete having ReLEx SMILE so they don’t have to wear contacts when training and competing, to a 70-year-old grandmother having Laser Blended Vision to help her read bedtime stories to her grandchildren without difficulty.
-This being said, there is no upper age limit but patients cannot be younger than 18-years-old.
+The kinds of people having Laser Eye Surgery range from a 21-year-old athlete having ReLEx SMILE so they don’t have to wear contacts when training and competing, to a 70-year-old grandmother having PRESBYOND® Laser Blended Vision to help her read bedtime stories to her grandchildren without strain and discomfort.

 Knowledge Dispels Fear